BZoennchen/supercollider-book/chapters/sounddesign/am.md

 ## Techniques

-In our example above we used a fixed modulation frequency, that is, if we change the carrier frequency it stays constant.
+In our example above, we used a fixed modulation frequency, i.e., if we change the carrier frequency it stays constant.

 ### Direct Current